vradarserver/opensky-to-basestation/README.md

 A command-line utility that fetches state vectors from the Open Sky network and converts them into a BaseStation format network feed.

+# OpenSky Rate Limits

+As of July 2022 OpenSky have introduced rate limits that make it useless for aircraft tracking programs such as Virtual Radar Server.
+Anonymous users are now limited to 8 minutes of tracking calls and registered users get just under an hour and a half of tracking calls per day.

+OpenSky is no longer a viable source of ADSB data.

 ## How to install

 1. Download the .NET Core 3.1 runtime for your platform: